Text2Motion: From Natural Language Instructions to Feasible Plans: Implementation Details

 \subsection{Learning robot skills and dynamics}

+\textbf{Skill library overview:} All evaluated language planners interface an LLM with a library of robot skills $\mathcal{L}=\{\psi^1, \ldots, \psi^N\}$.
+Each skill $\psi$ has a language description (e.g. \graytext{Pick(a)}) and is associated with a parameterized manipulation primitive~\cite{felip2013manipulation} $\phi(a)$.
+A primitive $\phi(a)$ is controllable via its \textit{parameter} $a$ which determines the motion~\cite{khatib1987unified} of the robot's end-effector through a series of waypoints.
+For each skill $\psi$, we train a policy $\pi(a|s)$ to output parameters $a\in\mathcal{A}$ that maximize primitive's $\phi(a)$ probability of success in a contextual bandit setting (Eq.~\ref{eq:skill-mdp}) with a skill-specific binary reward function $R(s, a, s')$.
+We also train an ensemble of Q-functions $Q_{1:B}^\pi(s, a)$ and a dynamics model $T^\pi(s' | s, a)$ for each skill, both of which are required for geometric feasibility planning.
+We discuss the calibration of Q-function ensembles for OOD detection of skills in Appendix~\ref{appx-sub:ood-calibration}.

-We learn four manipulation skill policies to solve tasks in simulation and in the real-world.
-Each skill policy $\pi(a \vert s)$ is learned over a single-step action primitive $\rho(a)$ that is parameterized in the coordinate frame of a target object (e.g. \graytext{Pick(box)}).
-Thus, the policy is trained to output action parameters $a\sim\pi$ that maximizes the instantiated primitive's $\rho(a)$ probability of success in a contextual-bandit formulation with binary rewards $r(s, a, s') \in \{0, 1\}$.
-Only a single policy per primitive is trained, and thereby the policy must learn to engage the primitive over objects with differing geometries (e.g. $\pi_{\text{Pick}}$ is used for both \graytext{Pick(box)} and \graytext{Pick(hook)}).
-The observation space for each policy is defined as the concatenation of geometric state features (e.g. pose, size) of all objects in the scene, where the first $n$ object states correspond to the $n$ primitive arguments and the rest are randomized.
-For example, the observation for the action \graytext{Pick(hook)} would have be a vector of all objects' geometric state with the first component of the observation corresponding to the \graytext{hook}.
+We learn four manipulation skills to solve tasks in simulation and in the real-world: $\psi^{\text{Pick}}$, $\psi^{\text{Place}}$, $\psi^{\text{Pull}}$, $\psi^{\text{Push}}$.
+Only a single policy per skill is trained, and thus, the policy must learn to engage the primitive over objects with differing geometries (e.g. $\pi^{\text{Pick}}$ is used for both \graytext{Pick(box)} and \graytext{Pick(hook)}).
+The state space $\mathcal{S}$ for each policy is defined as the concatenation of geometric state features (e.g. pose, size) of all objects in the scene, where the first $n$ object states correspond to the $n$ skill arguments and the rest are randomized.
+For example, the state for the skill \graytext{Pick(hook)} would have be a vector of all objects' geometric state features with the first component of the state corresponding to the \graytext{hook}.